nerpatech/scopemate/README.md

 COMMENT_POSITION = (50, 420)
 COMMENT_COLOR = (255, 255, 255)

- Changing any other constant is not recommended.
+Modifying any other constants is not recommended.

-PNG text chunk:
+PNG text chunk

-Information about oscilloscope, specifically brand, model, serial number, firmware version, as well as calibration date and time is saved in a so-called text chunk of every screenshot image.
-If a comment is specified it will also be saved in this text chunk.
-As of the time of this writing no PC application capable of reading the text chunk appears to exist.
-To see it, extract_comment.py script can be used.
+Information about the oscilloscope (brand, model, serial number, firmware version) and calibration date and time is saved in the text chunk of every screenshot image.
+If a comment is specified, it will also be saved in this text chunk.
+As of this writing, no PC application capable of reading the text chunk appears to exist.
+To view it, use the `extract_comment.py` script.

 usage: extract_comment.py [-h] [-v] files [files ...]